strontic/strontic.github.io/xcyclopedia/library/convert.exe-7C67469A8B9A0748A063BF5616AE4582.md

 ## Possible Misuse

 *The following table contains possible examples of `convert.exe` being misused.
-While `convert.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `convert.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --